Statistics for Nursing Research – Elsevier eBook on VitalSource, 2nd Edition

 Appendix D: Critical Values of the ?2 Distribution

-Susan K. Grove, PhD, RN, ANP-BC, GNP-BC, Professor Emerita, College of Nursing, The University of Texas at Arlington, Arlington, Texas; Adult Nurse Practitioner, Family Practice, Grand Prairie, Texas and Daisha J. Cipher, PhD, Associate Professor, College of Nursing and Health Innovation, The University of Texas at Arlington, Arlington, Texas
+Susan K. Grove, PhD, RN, ANP-BC, GNP-BC, Professor Emeritus, College of Nursing and Health Innovation, The University of Texas at Arlington, Arlington, Texas; Adult Nurse Practitioner, Grand Prairie, Texas and Daisha J. Cipher, PhD, Associate Professor, College of Nursing and Health Innovation, The University of Texas at Arlington, Arlington, Texas